DataONEorg/hashstore-java/README.md

 **How do I delete an object if I have the pid?**
 - To delete an object, all its associated reference files and its metadata, call the Public API method `deleteObject()` with `idType` 'pid'.
 If an `idType` is not given (ex. calling `deleteObject(String pid)`), the `idType` will be assumed to be a 'pid'
-- To delete only an object, call `deleteObject()` with `idType` 'cid' which will remove the object if it it is not referenced by any pids.
+- To delete only an object, call `deleteObject()` with `idType` 'cid' which will remove the object if it is not referenced by any pids.
 - Note, `deleteObject` and `tagObject` calls are synchronized on their content identifier values so that the shared reference files are not unintentionally modified concurrently.
 An object that is in the process of being deleted should not be tagged, and vice versa.
 These calls have been implemented to occur sequentially to improve clarity in the event of an unexpected conflict or issue.

 ###### Working with metadata (store, retrieve, delete)

 HashStore's '/metadata' directory holds all metadata for objects stored in HashStore.
 All metadata documents related to a 'pid' are stored in a directory determined by calculating the hash of the pid (based on the store's algorithm).
-Each specific metadata document is then stored by calculating the hash of its associated `formatId`.
+Each specific metadata document is then stored by calculating the hash of its associated `pid+formatId`.
 By default, calling `storeMetadata` will use HashStore's default metadata namespace as the 'formatId' when storing metadata.
 Should the calling app wish to store multiple metadata files about an object, the client app is expected to provide a 'formatId' that represents an object format for the metadata type (ex. `storeMetadata(stream, pid, formatId)`).

 **How do I retrieve a metadata file?**
 - To find a metadata object, call the Public API method `retrieveMetadata` which returns a stream to the metadata file that's been stored with the default metadata namespace if it exists.